apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ### Lag Based AutoScaler Strategy Related Properties

-> Unlike the Kafka Indexing Service, Kinesis reports lag metrics measured in time milliseconds rather than message count.
+The Kinesis indexing service reports lag metrics measured in time milliseconds rather than message count which is used by Kafka.

 | Property | Description | Required |
 | ------------- | ------------- | ------------- |